huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Let's start with the IAM role.
 Here's what you have to do.

-Create a new IAM Role with "rds:AddTagsToResource", "rds:Describe*" in Action, as shown below.
+Create a new IAM Role with "rds:AddTagsToResource", "rds:Describe*" in Action.

+To make your work easier, delete what was in the json previously and just copy and paste the following json.
 ```json
 {
     "Version": "2012-10-17",